Game System Design Platform (GSDP)

 Not exhaustive by default.

-Capture the minimum necessary structure early.
-Add detail only when systems
+Capture the minimum structure early.
+Add detail only when it pays off.

-Those tools are excellent for text and freeform notes.
+Those tools are excellent for writing and freeform notes.
 Living GDD isn’t trying to replace them — it focuses on something they don’t model well: game systems as connected, evolving entities.

 - Relationships and dependencies are implied, not explicit.

-- Design intent gets buried under content lists and pages.
+- Design intent gets buried under pages and content lists.

 - When something changes, ripple effects are easy to miss.

-- Over time, structure decays unless someone constantly curates it.
+- Structure decays unless someone constantly curates it.

 What a Game System Design Platform adds